validatedid/eidas-bridge/README.md

 ```

 ### Usage
-This docker demo exposes a web server to run web demo and also another server to work directly with the eIDAS Bridge Swagger API:
+This docker demo exposes a server to work directly with the eIDAS Bridge Swagger API:
-- eIDAS Bridge Web demo on `http://localhost:8080/university_backend/`
 - eIDAS Bridge Swagger API on `http://localhost:5002/`

-Open your browser and access to `http://localhost:8080/university_backend/` to interact with eIDAS Bridge Web Demo.
-Or open your browser and access to `http://localhost:5002/` to interact with the eIDAS Bridge Swagger API.
+Open your browser and access to `http://localhost:5002/` to interact with the eIDAS Bridge Swagger API.

 To stop the demo and docker container, just press `Ctrl^C` on the same terminal your executed the script.